 The diet has an elimination phase in which you can consume nothing but air and water.
-Just kidding, but it is really restrictive.
+Just kidding, you can eat more than that, but it is really restrictive.
 Here’s a list from the Paleo Mom website of the things that aren’t allowed:

 - Refined and processed sugars and oils